findify/findify-js/packages/analytics/README.md

  * Ask a question on [StackOverflow](https://stackoverflow.com/) and tag it with `findify-analytics`
  * If it turns out that you may have found a bug, please [open an issue](https://github.com/findify/findify-js/issues/new)
+ * For general questions about Findify, send us a message to [yourfriends@findify.io](mailto:yourfriends@findify.io)

 ## Opening issues

 If you encounter a bug with the Findify analytics package we would like to hear about it.
 Search the [existing issues](https://github.com/findify/findify-js/issues) and try to make sure your problem doesn’t already exist before opening a new issue.
-It’s helpful if you include the version of the analytics package, Node.js or browser environment and OS you’re using.
-Please include a stack trace and reduced repro case when appropriate, too.
+When creating an issue, please include the version of the analytics package, Node.js or browser environment and OS you’re using.
+Please include a stack trace and steps to reproducethe error, if applicable.

 The GitHub issues are intended for bug reports and feature requests.
 For help and questions with using the Findify analytics package please make use of the